Hardcourt Bike Polo: Professional Hardcourt Bike Polo

 In early 2015, Fixcraft hosted a tournament exploring the idea of professionalizing the sport.
 With professional recording equipment and a cash prize.
 Fixcraft sought to create a well-manicured media product to potentially sell the broadcasting rights but was never able to do so before folding.
 The tournament did however create a large backlash within the community, sparking a conversation on the direction the sport was taking, inclusiveness, and the role of sponsorship.
 High-level polo tournaments have since been recorded with professional-level equipment by the Canadian-base team Connect Bike Polo.

 Tournament Archiving and Analysis

 Attempts have been made to archive tournaments.
 Throughout the 2010s, podiumbikepolo.com has kept detailed statistics of nearly all tournaments, and Mr.Do recorded almost all North American tournaments.
 Some clubs have recorded detailed data when hosting seasonal leagues within their cities in an attempt to gain an advantage through statistical analysis.

+Museum and Exhibition Spaces

+The preservation of hardcourt bike polo history is maintained through specialized, localized exhibition spaces embedded within regional cycling communities.
+In Europe, the Musée de Bike Polo, located in Paris, France, focuses on the documentation and history of the European hardcourt bike polo circuit.
+The museum is housed within the Stole Garage bicycle shop.
+Conversely, North American developments in the sport are preserved at the Bike Polo Museum in Seattle, Washington.
+Hosted within the Whisper Wheel Works bicycle shop, this institution curates archival material, equipment, and memorabilia specific to the North American hardcourt bicycle polo community.